 Ukiah is just 68 air miles north of Oregon's Arctic King, Seneca, but it is nearly 1,400 feet lower in elevantion, at only 3353 ft. elevation....
 Ukiah is surrounded by the rolling uplands of the Blue Mountains, which rise to about 5500 ft. within 15 miles of town...The North Fork of the John Day Wilderness area lies just to the SSE, over the crest of the drainage between Cable Creek and Winom Creek.

 A note about Arctic King Blitzen (German for "lightning").
 This tiny pioneer farming/ranching town was a true Arctic monster in the early 1900s, beginning somewhere about 1917.
-It recorded 40 below in 1917, 47 below in 1919's massive arctic outbreak, and a bone-breaking 50 below zero in January of 1930...
+It recorded 40 below in 1917, 47 below in 1919's massive arctic outbreak, and a bone-breaking 50 below zero on January 21 of 1930...
 Topographically, the reason this bare-boned excuse for a town got so cold is not obvious.
 Unlike Seneca, Meacham or Ukiah with their deep valleys with obvious cold-air damming, Blitzen sat far out on a broad and rather bare plain called the Catlow Valley, which in the Ice Ages times held a giant pluvial lake of 351 square miles and a depth of 70 feet....
 While Blitzen's 4530 foot elevation gave it the high altitude that one might expect from a site producing such extreme minimums, where was the air stagnation and cold air pooling?
 My theory is derived from examining the topographic maps.
 Blitzen sat near the bottom of an ancient lake bed, and at a distance of 10-20 miles high mountains rise, especially to the southwest, south, and east.
 On the east is the main range of the Steens Mountain, up to over 9,000 feet, while to the south the land rises to as much as 7900 feet at Beatty's Butte, and to the southwest rises the mass of 8000 foot Hart Mountain.
 So there are good sources of cold air drainage, while the dry high desert air facilitates radiative cooling at night.
 By the way, Blitzen has long since been a ghost town, and most recently is not only on private land, but is now so deteriorated that there's hardly anything even standing anymore.
+Good riddance, some would say, because the climate at Blitzen was BRUTAL-- dry, dusty, extreme cold in the long winters, but also capable of terrible summer heat, such as 113 degrees on June 28, 1932.

 Halfway, Oregon is a tiny town of about 350 people on the far eastern fringe of Oregon, more or less east of Baker.
 It is very remote.
 Despite the fact that it lies a full 2,000 feet lower than Seneca, it is a very strong cold air sink under the right set of circumstances.